-Generally, site conditions at this work site require level of protection of Level D or modified Level D. However, air monitoring will be conducted to determine if up-grading to Level C PPE is required (refer to Section 9.0).
+Generally, site conditions at this work site will require Level D protection or modified Level D. However, air monitoring will be conducted to determine if up-grading to Level C PPE is required (refer to Section 9.0).
 Descriptions of the typical safety equipment associated with Level D and Level C are provided below: